mxz7/nypsi/SETUP.md

 -   run the ./setup.sh file
 -   run `npm install` this will install all packages needed for nypsi
 -   run `npx tsc` this will compile the typescript into javascript
+-   run `sudo apt install redis-server` and install the package
 -   fill out the .env file with your api keys / tokens
+-   run `sudo service redis-server start` to start the local redis server
 -   if all went well, `node .` should start your version of nypsi (:

 ### 🐧 linux/macos